coil-kt/coil/coil-compose-singleton/README.md

 )
 ```

+In the above example, the the composable will recompose when the `ImagePainter`'s state changes.
+If the image request is successful and not served from the memory cache, it'll execute the animation inside the if statement.

 ## LocalImageLoader

-The integration also adds a pseudo-[`CompositionLocal`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal) for getting/setting the `ImageLoader` for a composable.
+The integration also adds a pseudo-[`CompositionLocal`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal) for getting the local `ImageLoader`.

-Most apps will only use `LocalImageLoader` to get the singleton `ImageLoader`, but it also enables setting local `ImageLoader` instances (for a specific screen, for example) if necessary.
+In most cases the local `ImageLoader` will be the singleton `ImageLoader`, however it's possible to overwrite the local `ImageLoader` using a `CompositionLocalProvider` if necessary.

 ```kotlin
 // Get